 Aerolith Aeronautic Akasic records of all that ever anywhere wherever was

-As I write this, May (2020) edges into June, and much of our planet remains in some stage of enforced seclusion: alone, together.
-I dialogue, Kinch, an exhibition that dances with James Joyce’s Ulysses, would have opened today, on Bloomsday, but remains airborne—now until this time next year—as particle matter, due to a virus that also spreads by aerosol transmission (and where certain sounds, when spoken, are more likely to carry quantities of virus particles).
-Strange new media, face masks implore us to take care when sculpting air into sound.
+As I (re)write this, May (first 2020, now 2021) edges into another June, and pockets of our planet remain in some stage of phased waves of enforced seclusion—alone, together—just as others inch or bound into reemergence.
+I dialogue, Kinch, an exhibition that dances with James Joyce’s Ulysses, was to have opened around this time last year, on Bloomsday, but instead remained airborne as particle matter till now, due to a virus that also spreads by aerosol transmission (and where certain sounds, when spoken, are more likely to carry quantities of virus particles).
+Strange new media, face masks continue to implore us to take care when sculpting air into sound.

-Though some one-hundred-and-two years older, Ulysses speaks through airbound registers, too: literary mass carved from upswells and emanations of “wavespeech” telegraphed into language(s) sung, spoken, silent.
+Though one-hundred years older, Ulysses speaks through air-oriented registers, too: literary mass carved from upswells and emanations of “wavespeech” telegraphed into language(s) sung, spoken, silent.
 An amalgam of English, Italian, and Latin, alongside invented phonetic code of his own, its shifting aural mix echoes the Joyce family’s own migrations and multi-tongue parlance at home.
-(Triestine Italian was his dancer-choreographer daughter Lucia’s first language, and Joyce’s language of choice, for it was “easier on the voice”.)
+(Triestine Italian was his dancer-choreographer daughter Lucia’s first language, and Joyce’s language of choice, for it was “easier on the voice.”)

-I wonder if this condition of suspension that I dialogue, Kinch tangoes with mid-crossing, of not having ‘landed’ per se, would “howsomever” suit Joyce, whose own verbal strewing predisposes slippages, flow, and forces that “[contravene] material borders”.
+I wonder if this condition of suspension and long gestation that I dialogue, Kinch has tangoed with mid-crossing, of its not ‘landing’ per se, would “howsomever” suit Joyce, whose own verbal strewing predisposes slippages, flow, and forces that “[contravene] material borders”.
 In Ulysses, terra firma becomes tidal when treated by him, just as airs and tides monologue as if mouths themselves.
 “Seesoo, hrss, rsseeiss, ooos … speech ceases.
 It flows purling, widely flowing, floating foampool, flower unfurling…” “Mouthed fleshless lips of air.”
 “Muskperfumed.”
 All matter is talkative in his cosmos.